readmeio/rdme/documentation/legacy/rdme.md

 #### Specifying Other Attributes

-You can also specify several other page attributes in your YAML front matter, such as `hidden` (a boolean which denotes whether your page is published or unpublished).
+You can also specify several other page attributes in your YAML frontmatter, such as `hidden` (a boolean which denotes whether your page is published or unpublished).
 Any attributes you omit will remain unchanged on `rdme` runs.
 To view the full list of attributes, check out the `POST` endpoints for respective section of your documentation that you're syncing:

 - [`Create doc`](https://docs.readme.com/reference/createdoc)
 - [`Create changelog`](https://docs.readme.com/reference/createchangelog)